• Skip to content

 I used the following image in my book, Confident Identity, to show the contrast between someone who only changes on the outside (conforming) versus someone who is changing from the inside (transforming).

 God is about internal change, not shortcuts or appearances.
 For those of us who have put our faith in Jesus Christ, we have a new heart.
 We are under grace.
-We really don’t need to meet the demands of the law because Jesus already did that for us (Romans 8:1-4).
+We don’t need to meet the demands of the law because Jesus already did that for us (Romans 8:1-4).

 Amazingly, God made the offer of grace while we were still enemies of God.